-Do you love the #plantlife?
-Got to boogie? (🎶 on the garden grounds, oh yeah🎶) This tutorial shows you how to take a simple hanging ceramic planter and transform it into a disco ball hanging planter that reflects light in your garden or home in fun and mesmerizing ways.
+This tutorial shows you how to transform a simple hanging ceramic planter into a disco ball hanging plater that reflects light in your garden or home in fun and mesmerizing ways!

-Here are all the tools and materials I used for this build.
-I do use some affiliate links, but know that every referral I get goes straight back into me making more projects on Instructables.
-(I didn't used to be able to make instructional videos and now I can from your support - thank you!)
+Here are all the tools and materials we used for this build.
+We do use some affiliate links, but know that every referral we get goes straight back into me making more projects.

-- Hanging ceramic pot - I used a ceramic hanging planter that had a great sphere shape, but there are so many shapes to choose from.
+- Hanging ceramic pot - we used a ceramic hanging planter that had a great sphere shape, but there are so many shapes to choose from.
 My local nursery also had a selection of used pots that that had some pretty wacky shapes at a discount.
+These days we 3D print them!

 - mirror tiles